kanbanyte/sepa/sqap/sqap.md

 # Tools and methodologies
 ## Tools
-### LaTeX
+### Markdown
-To compile the documentation TEX files, pdflatex should be used, on Windows the MiKTeX 2.9 package provides this.\
+To write documentation, Markdown can be used.\
+This lightweight markup language is easy to learn with plain text formatting syntax that can be converted to other formats like PDF, and produces HTML files that can be viewed in any web browser.\
-The recommended editor for LaTeX files is the Texmaker editor, version3.3.1 has been recommended.
+A recommended editor for Markdown files is Visual Studio Code, which provides syntax highlighting and preview functionality.

 ### Issues tracking
 Issue tracking tool is Mantis.\